cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 Test vectors cover the generation of input shares and the conversion of input shares into output shares.
-Vectors specify the verification key, measurements, aggregation parameter, and any parameters needed to construct the VdAF.
+Vectors specify the verification key, measurements, aggregation parameter, and any parameters needed to construct the VDAF.
 (For example, for `Prio3AesSum`, the user specifies the number of bits for representing each summand.)